avinashkranjan/Amazing-Python-Scripts/BBC News Website Scrapping Code/README.md

 To run the program -

+1) Make sure you have installed the above mentioned packages
-1) Navigate to the directory and run
+2) Navigate to the directory and run

 ```
 python3 main.py